 Nuchal Translucency Screening(NT) – A screening test

 The results from the blood tests are combined with the mother’s age and the NT Scan results to give individual risk assessment.
-If you have both blood tests and the NT scan, the results are approximately 92% accurate.
+If you have both blood tests and the NT scan, the results were predicted to be approximately 92% accurate although a recent NZ audit of the results for this First trimester screening has shown that the combined NT and blood test in fact only detect about 78% of babies with any of the conditions covered by this screening test.

 Chorionic Villus Sampling (CVS) – a diagnostic test